Author Guidelines Peer Review Reviewers Focus and Scope Publication Ethics OA license APC About misconduct

 Case Studies

-Perspectives
+Editorials & Perspectives

-These consist of brief comments, feedback, discussion on career, technology, and education topics, or in-depth critical analyses of specific research, articles, or trends in professions, technology, and education, with a minimum word count of 3,000; an abstract is optional.
+These consist of brief comments, feedback, discussion on vocation, technology, and education topics, or in-depth critical analyses of specific research, articles, or trends in professions, technology, and education, with a minimum word count of 3,000; an abstract is optional.

 Rapid Communications